oakes/java-assignments/curriculum/week4.md

   * Store the current user in a `Session`
   * If current user is null, send down `please-login.html`
   * Otherwise, send down `my-account.html`
+* Cookies
+  * The `Session` works by storing a cookie with a session ID
+  * Cookies are small pieces of data sent from a web server
+  * Browsers send them back each time they talk to the server afterwards

 ### Day 3